-To manage computational costs, we limit the number of tests.
-In the first two experiments, we test five database instances for each context length and database.
-For each database instance, one question instance is selected for each of the 14 question templates across 7 subcategories.
-This results in fifty database instances (each original ten database instances are sampled to 8K, 16K, 32K, and 64K context), and 700 questions for each context length.
+To manage computational costs, we determine the number of test cases as below: \textbf{Experiments 1 and 4} are conducted on the ``airline'' database at the 8K context length, utilizing all ten sampled database instances and $1400$ generated questions.
+In \textbf{Experiments 2 3 and 5}, we test five database instances for each context length and database.
+For each database instance, one question instance is selected for each of the 14 question templates.
+This results in 50 database instances and 700 questions for each context length.
 This strategy keeps the testing practical while still providing representative results.